by

 • Vanadium

-Due to its hard and strong nature, steel is often used as beams to support buildings.
-It’s durable, and boasts the highest strength-to-weight ratio of any other building material.
+Due to its strength, steel is often used as beams to support buildings.
+It’s durable and boasts a high strength-to-weight ratio compared to many other building materials.
 Additionally, steel is fire-resistant and is not an organic material, so it won’t rot or crack.

 Vanadium is a chemical element which occurs naturally in mineral and fossil fuel deposits.
-It is added to steel to make it stronger and the industrial vanadium compound, vanadium pentoxide, is used as a catalyst for the production of sulphuric acid.
+It is added to steel to make it stronger.
+The industrial vanadium compound, vanadium pentoxide, is used as a catalyst for the production of sulphuric acid.

 About the author